How I Work: Adam Moss, Author, Painter, and Editor

 After a hugely successful run as Editor of New York, Adam Moss has written The Work of Art, which explores the creative process.
 Image by Hugo Yu.
 Image design by Barbara Cadorna.

-After leading New York for 15 years, Adam Moss has written The Work of Art, his new book inspired by a question central to the creative process: What is the work of art?
+After leading New York Magazine for 15 years, Adam Moss has written The Work of Art, his new book inspired by a question central to the creative process: What is the work of art?
 That led him to interview a range of icons about how they make stuff, including NPR host Ira Glass, chef Samin Nosrat, The Wire producer David Simon, cartoonist Roz Chaz, author Gay Talese, and painter Kara Walker.

 Moss uncovers how journal entries, napkin doodles, and email chains become jokes, books, plays, paintings, and other compelling works.
 “Process is an ugly-sounding word — pedestrian jargon for the inherently wondrous act of creation — but it describes a method by which a thing evolves, which has always had a hold on me,” he writes.

-Here Moss — who is also a painter — shares details behind his own workday.
+Here, Moss — who is also a painter — shares details behind his own workday.
 They include his dream studio (he’s got it!), his list-making compulsion, and how he literally dreams up headlines.

 Adam Moss dives into an eternal question for creative pros: How did you make that?
 Images c/o Penguin Press.